Dave Hiscock: Career

 Hiscock achieved fame in the 1970s and early 1980s, when he dominated the big-bike production class in Australia and New Zealand, gaining 40 consecutive wins on Suzuki GS1000 and GSX1100 bikes over the course of two seasons.
 His brother Neville was also an accomplished rider of 500cc, 750cc and 1100c motorcycles.
 The Hiscocks would race against each other or work together as a team, with one team win in the New Zealand Castrol Six Hour Race in 1982 on a Suzuki GSX1100 Katana that Dave and Neville shared.
 In all, Hiscock won the New Zealand Castrol Six Hour race five times.

-He also achieved placings in the Australian Castrol Six Hour Race five times.
-In 1977 he was second in the 750 class on a GS750, finishing fifth overall with fellow Kiwi Peter Fleming.
+Hiscock also achieved placings in the Australian Castrol Six Hour Race five times.
+In 1977, he was second in the 750 class on a GS750, finishing fifth overall with fellow Kiwi Peter Fleming.

-Hiscock also competed in the Isle of Man TT Classic gaining several place holdings, and also the British and World F1 TT Championships, finishing third in both the Isle of Man TT formula 1 and World Road Race Championship in 1982, and finishing 2nd in the British Street Bike Series in 1981.
+Hiscock also competed in the Isle of Man TT Classic gaining several place holdings, and also the British and World F1 TT Championships, finishing third in both the Isle of Man TT formula 1 and World Road Race Championship in 1982, and finishing second in the British Street Bike Series in 1981.